Jdvdb/dots-and-boxes/README.md

-## dots-and-boxes
+# Dots and Boxes

-dots and boxes game/AI oponent for CMPUT 355 at UofA
+dots and boxes game/AI opponent for CMPUT 355 at UofA

-# Project Files
+## Project Files

 constants.py - a file that holds values that would normally be kept private.
 In our case, it held the font information since we used one from